Is Grapefruit Safe During Pregnancy? (Updated 2026 Guide)

 - • Wash thoroughly under running water before cutting or eating

-- • 100% grapefruit juice that is pasteurized
+- • 100% grapefruit juice without added dyes or preservatives

 ✗ What to Avoid

-- • Unwashed grapefruit - always rinse under running water before cutting
+- • Unwashed grapefruit - always rinse under running water before eating

 - • Pre cut grapefruit that has been sitting at room temperature

-- • Grapefruit juice products with added Red 40 dye or sodium benzoate preservatives
+- • Grapefruit juice with Red 40 dye (check ingredient labels)

 Most Common Ingredients in Grapefruit Products